 In May 2016, Bartels was appointed to the new position of senior vice president for strategic partnerships, and was named senior vice president for strategy, philanthropy, and partnerships and secretary of the board in June 2019.
 She led the College’s reputational campaign, developing relationships with mission-aligned partners and stakeholders (cultural institutions, community partners, foundations, trustees, alumni and parents) to expand the College’s network and deepen the culture of philanthropy, engagement, and innovation within that network.
 She established Art for Access and led the creation of the foundation fellowship model that expands access to field work term experiences in a range of fields.
 Bartels held these roles until January 2021.

 Bartels now advises the president and board on philanthropic strategy at the highest level and directs the Art for Access program.

-Bartels has worked for more than 25 years in nonprofit leadership roles.
-She started her advancement career as part of the first team to staff the University of Oxford’s North American development office; she later led the development and public relations effort at Homes for the Homeless, an innovative public-private partnership serving homeless families in New York City.
-Immediately prior to joining Bennington, she served for nearly eight years as the associate director of the Jack S. Blanton Museum of Art at The University of Texas at Austin, where she directed a $100 million campaign to build a new museum facility as well as oversaw the public relations, communications, and membership programs.
+Bartels has worked for more than 30 years in nonprofit leadership roles.
+She started her advancement career as part of the first team to staff the University of Oxford’s North American development office; led the fundraising and public relations efforts at Homes for the Homeless in New York City and served for eight years as the deputy director of the Jack S. Blanton Museum of Art at The University of Texas at Austin, where she directed the $100 million fundraising campaign to build a new museum facility as well as directed communications and membership programs.

 Bartels holds her undergraduate and graduate degrees from The University of Texas at Austin and the LBJ School of Public Affairs at The University of Texas at Austin, respectively.